 Staghorn Fern Kokedama

-To make our Staghorn Fern Kokedama, we bind the roots of these fascinating epiphytic houseplants in bright green sphagnum moss.
+To make our Staghorn Fern Kokedama, we bind the roots of these fascinating epiphytic houseplants in sphagnum moss.
 Members of the Platycerium genus, Staghorn Ferns get their nickname from the antler-like fronds that jut out dramatically from the base of the plant, growing every longer and more split as the plant matures.

 Simply translated, kokedama means "moss ball," and these pieces are our take on the traditional Japanese bonsai practice of the same name.
 Sometimes called string gardens, each piece can sit in a shallow dish or hang with the attached fishing line loop, making them lovely additions to any window or tabletop.